 How regulatory bodies respond to climate exposure is critical to a successful green transition

-Over the past six months, the global finance sector has seen the results of the global stocktake, outcomes from the European Central Bank study on macroprudential frameworks for managing climate risk and findings from the World Economic Forum annual Global Risks Report 2024.
+Over the past year, the global finance sector has seen the results of the global stocktake, outcomes from the European Central Bank study on macroprudential frameworks for managing climate risk and findings from the World Economic Forum annual Global Risks Report 2024.
 All pointed to the overwhelming evidence that the banking sector’s climate risk exposure is too high and that not enough is being done to reduce it, despite the forecast that climate risks are the biggest challenge for the financial sector over a ten-year horizon.

 For the global economy to successfully achieve net zero targets, a lot more needs to be done in the short term to ensure climate risk exposure is identified and managed, and sufficient capital investment is secured to aid a successful green transition.